 If you want to convert more website visitors into new members for your membership website, or any type of subscription website, write compelling copy.
 Use emotional copywriting to twist their heartstrings (eharmony.com) or tap into all the ways your product will benefit the new member (ladders.com).

-Below are some wise tips from our Executive Content Director Mary Van Doren who has mastered the art of writing landing page copy for every type of subscription website.
+Below are some wise tips from one of our copywriters, Mary Van Doren who has mastered the art of writing landing page copy for every type of subscription website.

 1. List benefits, not features